Birthing Life T'ai-Chi

 and via Zoom

-T'ai-Chi is complementary with other movement and meditative practices, such as yoga, Pilates, sitting meditation, weightlifting, and other martial arts.
-People with movement limitations or injuries find that practicing T'ai-Chi can provide a gentle, but invigorating exercise.
-The form movements also enhance one’s awareness of everyday activities, such as walking, opening doors, and bending the legs to pick up heavy objects.
+T’ai-Chi complements other meditative or movement practices, including yoga, Pilates, sitting meditation, weightlifting, running, and other martial arts.
+People with mobility limitations or injuries find that practicing T’ai-Chi provides a gentle but invigorating exercise.
+The movements also enhance one’s awareness of everyday activities, such as walking, bending, climbing stairs, and opening doors.